CrystalVortex/Willow/README.md

 # --add
 To add a dependency to a project, you can use the --add flag followed by the directory of the project, the location of the dependency, and the name of the dependency:

-willow --add GITHUB-URL --location /path/to/dependency --depname mydependency This will add the mydependency dependency located at /path/to/dependency to the project located at /path/to/project.
+willow --add GITHUB-URL --location /path/to/project --depname mydependency This will add the mydependency dependency located at /path/to/project

 # --version
 To get the current version of Willow, you can use the --version flag: